savonet/book/streaming.md

 buffer will empty and we will run into trouble: there is not enough audio data to play and we will regularly hear no sound.

-This can be tested with the `sleeper` operator, which can be used to simulate various audio delays.
+This can be tested with the `sleeper`\indexop{sleeper} operator, which can be used to simulate various audio delays.
 Namely, the following script simulates a source which takes roughly 1.1 second to generate 1 second of sound: